HIBio/docusignapi/README.md

     docuSign_base_url=https://demo.docusign.net/
     docuSign_demo=TRUE

+If you know the account ID you will always be querying, you can also set `docuSign_account_id` here.

 The secret can be created in settings for the developer account, where you will also need to set the redirect URI to “<https://localhost:16000>”.